-Development and Approval of New or Revised Certificates, Degrees and Graduate Programs
+Development and Approval of New Certificates, Degrees and Graduate Programs

 New certificates, degrees and graduate programs, including articulation arrangements with other institutions, must be reviewed by the Graduate School.
 Many proposals also require approval by the State University of New York (SUNY) system and the New York State Education Department (NYSED).
 Normally, departments/programs will begin the process by consulting with Graduate School staff to assemble the information necessary for review.

 New advanced graduate certificate proposals must be reviewed by the Graduate School and approved by the Faculty Senate and Provost.
 The proposal is then sent, via the Graduate School, to be approved and registered with the SUNY system and NYSED.
 The completed form and appended items should be sent as a single, continuously paginated document.

 Further guidance is available on the SUNY Academic Planning website.

 Degrees and Graduate Programs